Wapweelah Regeneration Project

 Project Information:

-Wapweelah Regeneration Project (ERF101517) is a Human-Induced Regeneration project located on Wapweelah Station near Bourke in outback New South Wales.
-It was registered in August 2015 and covers an expansive 24,806.44 hectares.
+Wapweelah Regeneration Project is a human-induced regeneration project located at Wapweelah Station, approximately 150km northwest of Bourke and 60km west of Enngonia in New South Wales.
+It was registered in August 2015 and covers an area of 24,806.44 ha.